EU Licensed4.8/5

 Can I drink alcohol while taking metformin?

-Moderate, occasional drinking is usually acceptable if your kidney and liver function are healthy.
+Moderate, occasional drinking is usually fine if your kidneys and liver are healthy.
+Avoid binge drinking completely, as it sharply raises the risk of lactic acidosis and delayed hypoglycaemia.

-Avoid binge drinking entirely, as it significantly raises the risk of lactic acidosis and delayed hypoglycaemia.
 Never drink on an empty stomach while on metformin.

 Do I need to stop metformin before surgery?